jack-stanley/captains-log/README.md

 - Latest version: v0.1.0
 - Github: https://github.com/jack-stanley/captains-log

 This Obsidian plugin is designed to help you keep daily memos (captain's logs), directly from voice input.
+The upload/transcription is quite fast; a 6 minute voice note is transcribed within 10 seconds using gemini-2.0-flash-lite (other models may be slightly slower).

 ## Instructions
 1. Install the plugin from the Obsidian community plugins store.